FOX-Finance/FOX-contract/docs/tokens/CDP.md

 ### `globalLiquidate(uint256 id_, uint256 amount_)` (external)

-Liquidation fee is deducted when paused.
+Liquidation fee is deducted and no upper bound exists when paused.

 First `pause()`, then `globalLiquidate()`.